 As an iterative process, we analyzed the data by searching for patterns and forming concepts that were gathered into categories.
 We also wrote memos during the process of analysis to capture our understanding about the emerging categories and relationships among them.

-Thanks to the iterative data analysis performed between interviews, we were able to detect "theoretical saturation" [14].
-After 15 interviews, as Figure 3 shows, we reached the plateau where further data collection did not add new categories.
-This is why we stopped data collection after interviewing 20 participants.
-Their demographics are summarized in Table 1.
-All interviews were conducted in person at our university's campus.
-Each interview took about 50 minutes on average.
+Thanks to the iterative data analysis performed between interviews, we were able to detect "theoretical saturation" [28].
+After 15 interviews, as Figure 4.3 shows, we reached the plateau where further data collection did not add new categories.